Cate Rose

 Cate Rose walking the dog around the Applecross foreshore of the Swan River

-A peek inside Cate Rose’s colourful studio
+A peek inside Cate Rose’s colourful Fremantle studio

 Connect with Cate Rose: